Self-supervised pseudo-colorizing of masked cells: Results

-\textbf{Results.} As expected, all methods perform better on the Fluo-C3DH-A549-SIM dataset than on the Fluo-N2DH-SIM+ dataset, which contains 3D data but only one cell is visible per frame.
-Furthermore, this dataset does not contain small cells, accordingly we can not compare AP$_{test}^{small}$ scores.
+\textbf{Results.} As expected, all methods perform better on the Fluo-C3DH-A549-SIM dataset than on the Fluo-N2DH-SIM+ dataset.
+The Fluo-C3DH-A549-SIM dataset contains 3D data but only one cell is visible per frame.
+Furthermore, this dataset does not contain small cells, accordingly we can not compare AP$_{\mathrm{test}}^{\mathrm{small}}$ scores.
 The cells in this 3D dataset have an ellipsoidal shape, therefore their size in 2D slices decreases from the center of the volume to the border.
-Accordingly, the detection in 2D slices from the center of the volume is evaluated with the AP$_{test}^{large}$ metric, and towards the border with the AP$_{test}^{medium}$ metric.
+Accordingly, the detection in 2D slices from the center of the volume is evaluated with the AP$_{\mathrm{test}}^{\mathrm{large}}$ metric, and towards the border with the AP$_{\mathrm{test}}^{\mathrm{medium}}$ metric.
 In the inner 2D slices, cells are detected more accurately by all methods.
 On the Fluo-N2DH-SIM+ dataset, medium sized cells are detected more accurately than small cells by all methods.
 On both datasets, SimCLR performs worst overall, which can be explained by the fact that the similarity between individual frames in time-lapse videos makes training for SimCLR more challenging.
 MAE-like masking performs significantly worse on the Fluo-N2DH-SIM+ dataset than on the Fluo-C3DH-A549-SIM dataset.
 This supports our hypothesis that this masking scheme is better suited for data with one concept (one cell) per image.
-On the Fluo-C3DH-A549-SIM dataset, MAE-like masking performs second best and yields AP$_{test}$ scores within 1\% of our proposed method.
+On the Fluo-C3DH-A549-SIM dataset, MAE-like masking performs second best and yields AP$_{\mathrm{test}}$ scores within 1\% of our proposed method.
 The EdgeSSV method achieves high AP scores on both datasets.
 Overall, our proposed method achieves the highest AP scores on both datasets.
-However, considering that on the Fluo-C3DH-A549-SIM dataset the three best methods yield AP$_{test}$ scores within a range of 2\% and the higher standard deviation values, the performance difference is less significant for this dataset.
-Interestingly, our method does not achieve the highest mIoU$^{heatmap}_{train}$ scores in either dataset, which is measured on the training data.
+However, considering that on the Fluo-C3DH-A549-SIM dataset the three best methods yield AP$_{\mathrm{test}}$ scores within a range of 2\% and the higher standard deviation values, the performance difference is less significant for this dataset.
+On the Fluo-N2DH-SSIM+ dataset, our method with a larger ViT backbone achieves the highest AP scores.
+This shows that our method scales well with model size and can be used for training larger models on small datasets.
+Interestingly, our method does not achieve the highest mIoU$^{\mathrm{heatmap}}_{\mathrm{train}}$ scores in either dataset, which is measured on the training data.
 This suggests that our method generalizes better and other methods tend to overfit somewhat more on the training data.